IanAWatson/LillyMol/docs/Molecule_Tools/SAFE.md

 with the latter form, the `N-O` bond will be broken.
 Avoid this by adding the `-g all` option, which will transform the molecules into LillyMol standardised form [standardise](/docs/Molecule_Lib/chemical_standardisation.md).

+Note too that one of the transformations performed is to remove explicit Hydrogen atoms, which will also likely be desirable.

 ### -z
 Ignore connection table errors in the input.
 LillyMol may be unable to read